Home / Specifications / cdsc-wg1-02 - Client Registration

 • client_id_issued_at - This value is immutable from when the Client initially registered.

 • client_secret - This value is NOT included in any Client object response, except for the initial Client registration request.
-Clients MUST use the Scope Credentials API to manage client secrets.
+Clients MUST use the Credentials API to manage client secrets.

-• client_secret_expires_at - This value is NOT included in any Client object response, except for the initial Client registration request.
-Clients MUST use the Scope Credentials API to discover when a client secret will expire.
+• client_secret_expires_at - This value is NOT included in any Client object response.
+Clients MUST use the Credentials API to discover when a client secret will expire.

 • cds_server_metadata - This is a URL set by the Server.